Michigan Education Trust

 Campaign: MET-Charitable Tuition Program

-To purchase a Charitable Tuition Contract, purchasers are asked to read the 2012 MET Charitable Tuition Contract; review the contract price charts, and complete and submit the MET Charitable Tuition Program Contract Signature Page.
+To purchase a Charitable Tuition Contract, purchasers are asked to read the 2012 MET Charitable Tuition Contract, review the contract price charts, and complete and submit the MET Charitable Tuition Program Contract signature page.
 Charitable Tuition Program Contracts postmarked by December 31 are eligible for a tax deduction on state income tax form in the year they are made.
-This spot is not dated and can run through the end of the year.

 The spot below is not dated and can run through the end of the year:

 PSAs: (right click and “save as”)